JamesGallicchio/waterfall/README.md

 (1) is easy to solve -- automatically update downstream packages when an upstream updates.
 But what if the upstream change breaks the downstream package?
 To maintain (2), we need to **patch the downstream**.
-And, given (3), ideally we would write and test this downstream patch *before* releasing the change to main.
+And, given (3), ideally we would write and test this downstream patch *before* releasing the upstream changes to main.

 That's where waterfall comes in.
 It attempts to straddle the divide between monorepos and multirepos,